Homeloc/doc-api/docs/authentication.rst

 Authentication
 ===================================

-Our APIs use `Basic access authentication <https://en.wikipedia.org/wiki/Basic_access_authentication>`_ for every API endpoint.
+Our APIs use `Basic access authentication <https://en.wikipedia.org/wiki/Basic_access_authentication>`_ for the majority of our API endpoints.
+Some do not need authentication, it is specified when this is the case.

 If you do not have a login and a password, ask your Homeloc contact for one.
 We will create one for you to access all our APIs.